vladdev06231/Token-Creator/README.md

 ### Adding the Token Metadata

 When you create a token, you want to make sure that the token shows up in user's wallets with a name, ticker, and image.
-Solana uses the [Token Metadata Program from Metaplex](https://docs.metaplex.com/token-metadata/specification#token-standards) to achieve this.

 The metadata account address is derived from the mint account.
 The metadata field requires a JSON file to be populated with at least the following: